 Ir.
 Drs.
-M.L. de la VieterCoordinator Local Energy Systems
+M.L. de la VieterCoordinator Green Molecules & System Integration

-Mark de la Vieter has a background in Chemistry and Business Administration and is coordinator of local energy systems at New Energy Coalition.
+Mark de la Vieter has a background in Chemistry and Business Administration.
 Mark is an expert in the field of smart grids and the development of integrated business cases for sustainable energy systems.
 He also has extensive experience as a developer and manager of complex Horizon 2020 projects.Expertises: Offshore high voltage grids Energy storage Project financing Business cases Horizon 2020 Energy markets Demand response

 Combining knowledge and expertise